Adex-8x/mm5-patches/README.md

 ## Licensing
 - Build scripts (everything under the `tools`) are licensed under GPLv3.
 Review the file `LICENSE_GPLv3` for more information.
+- The parrot photo at `fs_patch_source/screen/0001.png` is in the public domain (taken by Adrian Pingstone)
 - All other code is licensed under MIT.
 Review the file `LICENSE_MIT` for more information.